 2. Define your sales process and strategy

 It’s important to understand what processes your company will employ in its sales department.
-This will assist you to know what talent you want in a sales team.
+This will help you to determine what talent you need in a sales team.
 For instance, one sales strategy could be using product demos to demonstrate to customers why they need your product and how to use it.
 By knowing the sales strategy you intend to follow, you will be able to move to the next step.

 3. List the behavioral qualities you need most

 Once you know your sales strategy, you can come up with qualities that you need in your team.
-For example, say your product requires demos as discussed above, you might therefore need a very fluent speaker, and a person who is patient with people.
-The patience is for consumers who may not understand how the product works during the very first demo.
-If your sales strategy is to contact consumers using mobile, then you would require a top-notch people’s person like a customer care executive maybe.
+For example, say your product requires demos as discussed above, you might therefore need a very fluent speaker and a person who is patient with people.
+This patience is crucial for consumers who may not understand how the product works during the very first demo.
+If your sales strategy is to contact consumers using mobile, then you would require a people person like a customer care executive.

 4. Come up with a definitive compensation plan

-I discuss money issues early on because money is important to every sales person you will want to bring on.
-Since you already defined your sales process and strategy, it’s easy to come up with a compensation plan for your sales talents.
-This can be by way of commissions and bonuses, or by way of commissions and minimum basic pay whether or not the sales reps bring in a new customer within a certain period of time, mostly monthly.
+I discuss money issues early on because money is important to every salesperson you will want to bring on.
+Since you already defined your sales process and strategy, it’s easy to come up with a compensation plan for your sales talent.
+This can be done by way of commissions and bonuses.
+Alternatively, you could base this on commissions and minimum basic pay whether or not the sales reps bring in a new customer within a certain period of time, usually on a monthly basis.

 5. Stick by your company’s culture

 Culture in a startup is very central to the success of the company.
-In a previous article we discussed how startups can maintain their company’s culture even when they continue to grow.
+In a previous article, we discussed how startups can maintain the company culture even when they continue to grow.
 The article can apply to you here as well so do check it out.

-The bottom line is that during your hiring process, find characters that enhance your culture or people who are willing to embrace the company’s culture.
-Disrupting the way a startup does things and carries itself can be very detrimental to its growth.
+The bottom line is that during your hiring process, you need to find people who are willing to embrace the company’s culture.
+Finding people who go one step further to enrich the culture you’ve already built is even more effective.
+People who disrupt the way a startup does things and carries itself can be very detrimental to its growth.

-With so many things being different, the only surefire way your team will reproduce their heroics at previous companies is to invest in their training.
+With so many things being different, the only surefire way to ensure your team will reproduce their heroics at previous companies is by investing in their training.
 Build their skills further and customize these skills to the needs of your company.
 Make sure to educate your new sales team on how to find possible customers, how to stick by your sales strategy and finesse it.
 Provide feedback and never stop coaching them on how to be better.
 Remember, training is an ongoing process as is learning.

 7. Be quick to fire